 What type of IT company and job is the best fit for me?

-The IT sector is much broader than a few well-known technology multinationals.
+The IT sector is much broader than a few well-known technology giants.
 Widen your horizons and you'll instantly widen the pool of jobs you can choose from.
 You'll also impress graduate recruiters much more if you can show you've considered your options, even if you eventually apply to the big-name tech company you first thought of.

 Types of companies offering IT graduate schemes